Terradue/dcs-insar-roipac/README.md

 The `dem` processing tasks are:

-* invoke the `Sandbox dem` WPS service with one of the ASAR product reference
+* invoke the _strm dem_ WPS service with one of the ASAR product reference
-* parse the `Sandbox dem` WPS result to grep the URL to the DEM
+* parse the _strm dem_ WPS result to grep the URL to the DEM
-* pass the ASAR dataset and DEM references to the `roi_pac` processing step
+* pass the ASAR dataset and DEM references to the `roipac` processing step

-> The processing step `dem` uses the `Sandbox dem` to generate a DEM spanning 1 degree in all directions from the ASAR product's centroid.
-The `Sandbox dem` WPS service access point is defined in the file application.xml, edit it with the `Sandbox dem` IP.
+> The processing step `dem` uses the `strm dem` to generate a DEM spanning 1 degree in all directions from the ASAR product's centroid.
+The _strm dem_ WPS service access point is defined in the file application.xml.

 The processing step `dem` produces references to